Forbes Burton → Free Resources → Advice & Insights → What Does it Mean When a Company is Dissolved?

 Ben Westoby

-Simply put, a dissolved company is a business entity that is no longer registered with Companies House.
+• A dissolved company is simply a business that has closed and no longer exists.

 Dissolved companies are no longer registered

-Once a company is dissolved, it no longer exists as a legal entity and cannot conduct business or enter into contracts.
+Once a company is dissolved, it no longer exists as a legal entity and cannot conduct business or enter into contracts with anyone.

 Thinking of dissolving your company?